rvanguita/bank_customer_churn/README.md

 ## Objective

 The objective of this project is to analyze and develop the training of a machine learning model to identify which customers have a higher tendency to churn.
-A comparison was also made between different classification methods (CatBoostClassifier, LGBMClassifier, and XGBClassifier) using the following validation metrics: Accuracy, Precision, Recall, F1 Score, ROC AUC, Matthews Correlation Coefficient, Cohen Kappa, and Log Loss.
+A comparison was also made between different classification methods (catboost, lightgbm, and xgboost) using the following validation metrics: Accuracy, Precision, Recall, F1 Score, ROC AUC, Matthews Correlation Coefficient, Cohen Kappa, and Log Loss.

 ### Repository Layout